daniele821/nvim-config/README.md

 - [x] integrate lsp progress in statusline (example: ` rust_analyzer (3%)`)
     - [ ] use local variables, to avoid collision problems

-- [ ] compact dir structure (just remove subdirs of configs and plugins in lua)